Harbor embankment

 Planning

 The exploratory phase will be completed in early 2025 with a finalized VKA.
 The plan development phase will then commence, during which the VKA will be worked out in detail and the necessary permits will be applied for.
-This will be followed by the implementation phase, which is expected to start in 2026/2027.
+Construction is expected to start in the second quarter of 2027 and will take approximately two years to complete.

 The schedule (draft) is subject to change.
 No rights can be derived from the schedule.